The Imaginative Generative Adversarial Network: Automatic Data Augmentation for Dynamic Skeleton-Based Hand Gesture and Human Action Recognition: Generating Synthetic Human Motion Data

 \subsubsection{Formulation}

 The goal of the Imaginative GAN is to learn the latent attributes, such as behavioral attributes (speed of performing the actions/gestures etc.,) and physical attributes (human/hand sizes etc.,).
 Thereafter, these learned latent attributes are applied to other data.
 That is, in mathematical terms, we have two generators to learn two mapping functions, $G:X\rightarrow Y$ and $F:Y\rightarrow X$, between two domains, $X$ and $Y$, given samples $\left \{x_{i}\right \}^{N}_{i=1}$ where $x_{i} \in X$ and $\left \{y_{j}\right \}^{N}_{j=1}$ where $y_{j} \in Y$.
-Each domain has certain groups of behaviors and physical attributes.
+In our case, each domain represents a separate partition of the dataset.
 The model also has two discriminators $D_{X}$ and $D_{Y}$ to discriminate between the generated sample ${F(y)}$ or ${G(x)}$ and the real data ${x}$ or ${y}$.
 The generator $G$ tries to generate synthetic data $G(x)$ that has similar attributes from domain $Y$ with objective:

 The discriminator $D_{Y}$ tries to distinguish $G(x)$ from real data $y$ with objective:

 Cycle consistency loss is used to encourage $F(G(x))\approx x$ and $G(F(y))\approx y$~\cite{zhu2017unpaired}:

 Noise is injected at each translation step and identity loss is introduced to reduce the noise: